HomeArchiveBlog

 Loops

-Both Python range and allo.range are supported in kernels.
-They accept the same one-, two-, or three-argument forms.
+Both Python range and allo.range are supported, with the same one-, two-, or three-argument forms.
+Use Allo's range/grid with the optional name= keyword to label a loop so the scheduling API can select it.

 @kernel